Frank Lorenzo: Texas International Airlines

 As part of the refinancing plan for Texas International Airlines (TIA), Jet Capital acquired control of TIA in 1972, and received 26% of TIA's equity interest and 59% of its voting power for $1.15 million.
 Lorenzo became its president and Carney its executive vice president in August 1972.
 The deal was approved by the Civil Aeronautics Board (CAB), which regulated the airline industry in the United States at the time, after a contentious CAB approval process fought with Howard Hughes, who at the time controlled Hughes Airwest.

 When Lorenzo took control of TIA in 1972, it was on the verge of financial collapse, having lost money since 1966.
 Two years later, Lorenzo's management was able to steer the company to break even due to significant streamlining of operations.
 Some years later an analyst from Oppenheimer & Company, citing Lorenzo and business-partner Carney's strategies of substituting obsolete planes with jets, eliminating unprofitable routes in exchange for destinations with higher demand, and instituting half-price "peanut-fares" for the first time in the aviation industry, noted TIA's ability to compete and win against much larger and financially stronger companies.
 TIA also had to compete with a new-at-the-time Texas intrastate airline, Southwest Airlines, which was union-free then and had much lower costs.

 Lorenzo's management changed the character of the airline, having revamped its fleet, increased utilization, cut costs and dropped many losing routes, while adding flights on strong segments.
 The average trip distance per passenger boarded jumped 25% from 1972 to 1976.
 In 1977, the company earned $8 million, and in 1978, TIA's reported net income was up to $13.2 million and it was described as an "aggressive, innovative carrier".

 TIA implemented in 1977, just before the advent of airline deregulation, the first unrestricted airline low fares, which were called "Peanut Fares."
 The success of this promotion drove major improvement in TIA's financial position.
 In his book on aviation history, author R.E.G.
 Davies refers to these fares as "...a watershed in airline passenger tariffs."
+Also in 1977, TIA was the first to develop and implement a forerunner to the frequent flyer programs of today, which were called Payola Passes - coupons based on flight segments.